 As IBM Corp. closed its $34 billion acquisition of Red Hat Inc. Tuesday, questions continued to swirl around the impact the move will have on partners and clients, which even IBM’s Arvind Krishna acknowledged was the “real challenge” ever since the deal was announced last October.

-But the senior vice-president of cloud and cognitive software was adamant that it’s going to business as usual for partners and clients on both sides of the aisle.
+But the senior vice-president of cloud and cognitive software was adamant that it’s going to be business as usual for partners and clients on both sides of the aisle.

 “Both companies have a sales force, both have a channel partnership program.
-Red hat resellers have to be part of the Red Hat program, which is different than IBM’s.
+Red Hat resellers have to be part of the Red Hat program, which is different than IBM’s.
 They don’t become one,” he said during a phone briefing with reporters.
 “Red Hat stays Red Hat.”

 Red Hat is also maintaining its headquarters Raleigh, North Carolina, and will continue to control the destiny of its product lines.

 If anyone’s influence is rubbing off on someone, it’s actually Red Hat’s.
 When asked what type of influence Red Hat will have on IBM’s own product line, Krishna pointed to OpenShift, Red Hat’s family of containerization software.